ye-luo-xi-tui/hero_chassis_controller/README.md

 ## Overview

-This is a assignment which is writing a hero_chassis_controller,and use it to control a virtual chassis in gazebo.
-Now it can control four mecanum wheels with PID controllers.You can publish commands on topic "/cmd_vel" with geometry/Twist message.
+- This is a assignment which is writing a hero_chassis_controller,and use it to control a virtual chassis in gazebo.

+- Now it can control four mecanum wheels with PID controllers.
+You can publish commands on topic " /controller/hero_chassis_controller/cmd_vel" with geometry/Twist message.

+- Or you can use keyboard to controll it when you run the chassis_teleop_keyboard node in this package(If you use Launch file,it will run automatically).In this case,please try to press"q,w,e,a,s,d,f,g,z,x,c" on your keyboard.

+- You can view the odometer on rviz.

 **Keywords:** Robomaster,ROS,ros_control,chassis controller